v1ctoriaD/Tin_Skins-SOEN341_Project_F25/README.md

 ```

 # Objectives/Core Features
-Technologies to be used: React or Node.js, JavaScript, CSS, HTML, Database TBD
+Technologies to be used: React or Node.js, JavaScript, CSS, HTML, PostgreSQL(Supabase + Prisma)

 We identify three primary users: Students, Organizers, and Administrators.
 1. Student Event Experience